Yonet/aysLabs/libs/ui-babylon/README.md

-# libs-ui-babylon
+# ui-babylon

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test libs-ui-babylon` to execute the unit tests.
+Run `nx test ui-babylon` to execute the unit tests.